sumitroy-54/robot-simulation/README.md

 - The robot will not move outside the boundaries of the table.
 - Commands issued before a valid `PLACE` command are ignored.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any questions or suggestions, please open an issue or contact me at [sumitroy7774@outlook.com].